 To stop foreclosure, you must first understand what a foreclosure consists of.
 Foreclosure is the method by which a lender repossesses a home or other piece of real estate.
-Indiana is a “judicial foreclosure” state.
-This means that the bank or private lender must go through the Indiana court system take a home or piece of real estate.
+Indiana is a judicial foreclosure state.
+This means that the bank or private lender must go through the Indiana court system to take a home or piece of real estate.

-> Filing Chapter 7 Bankruptcy to Stop Foreclosure
+Filing Chapter 7 Bankruptcy to Stop Foreclosure

 If you file Chapter 7 Bankruptcy to stop foreclosure, you can usually count on buying an extra four to six months worth of time in your home.
 There are factors that may shorten or lengthen this time frame, but, generally speaking, this is what the average is.
 After the Chapter 7 Bankruptcy has ended and you receive your discharge, you are no longer personally liable for the money you owed the lender on the house.
 However, your name is still technically on the deed as owner so the bank still has to go through the foreclosure process to reclaim the deed.